alanng10/class-lang/Docue/Article/Sande/a.md

 Param is the param of the maide.
 Call is the state of the maide.

 Param node is list of Var.
-The list is delimited by limit comma.
+The list is delimited by limit comma token.

 CallOperate is operate that call a maide.
 The operate has syntax that starts with Class of class ClassName,